apache/tvm-rfcs/rfcs/0050-roadmaps.md

   `apache/tvm`, but it would increase the complexity and fragmentation of the roadmap significantly, since this roadmap repository would have to link to RFC tracking issues in `apache/tvm` anyways.
-- **Use a separate tool for the roadmap:** Using a separate tool for the roadmap may provide more functionality than Github projects.
+- **Use a separate tool for the roadmap:** Using a separate tool for the roadmap may provide more functionality than GitHub projects.
 However, this would require much more effort to create and maintain.

 ## Prior Art